dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 The tool does not know which one to use.
 The solution is to remove the `{:main}` attribute from all but one.

-Note that entry point that are intended as unit tests can be marked with `{:test}` instead.
+Note that entry points that are intended as unit tests can be marked with `{:test}` instead.

 ## **Error: This method marked '{:main}' is not permitted as a main method (_name_).**